Copyright 1994 - 2018 Bill's Bible Basics

 Genesis 4:25, KJV

 What is important to us in this discussion is exactly what happened between the time that Cain slew his brother Abel, and the time that Seth was born.
-One thing we need to remember is that the Old Testament genealogies -- as well as the Gospels for that matter -- were written from the male dominant position; that is, according to who was the next in line to be the head of the household.
-According to Jewish tradition, these were almost always the male firstborns.
-One of the reasons for this approach was to show the lineage of the children of Israel.
+One important point that we need to remember is that the Old Testament genealogies -- as well as the Gospels for that matter -- were written from the male dominant position.
+That is, according to who was the next in line to be the head of the household.
+According to Israelite tradition, these were almost always the male firstborns.
+One of the reasons for this approach was to be able to keep track of the lineage of the children of Israel.
 More importantly, however, it was to reveal the lineage of Jesus Christ, who is the "son" -- or descendant -- of King David.
 That is why we see so-and-so begat so-and-so, and father-son-father-son, etc.

-This does not mean that woman were not born; it simply means that they were not mentioned quite as extensively, except in certain cases where they are named as the wife of a certain Patriarch.
-So, while it seems that there were no daughters born to Adam and Eve up until the time that Cain took a wife, we really cannot be too certain.
+This does not mean that women were not born.
+It simply means that they were not mentioned quite as extensively, except in certain cases where they are named as the wife of a certain Patriarch.
+So, while there is no direct mention in the Bible of any daughters being born to Adam and Eve up until the time that Cain took himself a wife, we really cannot be too certain about this.
 Thus, we should not simply eliminate this possibility altogether.
-Not only that, if Cain slew Abel and was cursed and driven out by the Lord, do you really think that Eve would even want to engage in sex with her own son, or that Adam would have even permitted it?
-I don't think so.
+Not only that, but if Cain slew Abel and was cursed and driven out by the Lord, do you really think that Eve would even want to engage in sex with her own son, or that Adam would have even permitted it?
+I seriously doubt it.
 Not only that, but throughout the Book of Genesis, Eve is referred to either as "the woman", or as Adam's wife.
 In the second chapter of the Book of Genesis we read the following: